Whatever Happened to the QE2?

 Christmas Cruise from Hell

 Infamy continued into 1994 with the QE2's worst voyage of her career.
 The ship was meant for a lavish Christmas-New Years Caribbean cruise.
-A huge money maker for the ship.
+A huge money maker for Cunard.
 As passengers started to arrive, the ship began to develop problems with its pumping system.
 A subsequent Coast Guard inspection found the ship to be in violation of multiple safety and fire regulations.
-The verdict handed down was disastrous, grounded until further notice, the cruise canceled.
+The verdict handed down was disastrous; grounded until further notice, the cruise canceled.
 Cunard was left with a mess on their hands.
-Passengers ended up suing Cunard twice for the canceled voyage and Cunard, along with mounting legal fees, dropped millions in compensations.
-Ultimately the CEO Cunard resigned as a result.
+Passengers ended up suing the line two separate times for the canceled voyage and Cunard, along with mounting legal fees, dropped millions in compensations.
+Ultimately the CEO of Cunard resigned as a result.

 By 1995 Cunard continued to bleed money, especially after the QE2 Grounding and Christmas Cruise.
 Eager to recapture some glory for the ship, a multi-million dollar refit was carried out for the QE2's upcoming 1,000 voyage which modernized much of the QE2's splendor.
 The aft swimming pool was replaced with a large buffet dining area.
 In addition, a large model of the old RMS Mauretania was added to the Mauretania Cafe.
 Refit complete, the 1,000th voyage began with huge fanfare in June 1995.
 Five days travel across the Atlantic was enough to regain some prominence for both Cunard and the QE2.